Singular quadratic eigenvalue problems: Linearization and weak condition numbers: Numerical examples

 Let $n$ be the dimension of the problem considered, generalized or quadratic eigenvalue problem.
 If not stated otherwise, the following default values are used in the numerical experiments

 Since we know the number of finite simple eigenvalue and their values for all examples, we will present the empirical probability that Algorithm~\ref{a:mainAlg} or~\ref{a:mainAlgQEP} detects all of them.
-That is, we will perform $n_t = 1000$ runs of the algorithm with different perturbation matrices and count how many times $n_s$ it was successful.
-Then, the empirical probability that the algorithm finds all simple finite eigenvalues of a given singular problem is computed as $p = n_s/n_t$. \paragraph{Example 1.} This is the singular quadratic eigenvalue problem from Example 1 in \cite{van1983eigenstructure}:
+This is done in the following way.
+First we check if the number of the detected eigenvalues equals the number of true finite eigenvalues of the original problem.
+Then, in order to check that these eigenvalues are not spurious, we compute $\sigma_r(Q(\lambda_0))$, where $r = \nrank(Q(\lambda))$, for every $\lambda_0$ that is declared as an eigenvalue by the algorithm.
+If this value is smaller than $100 \varepsilon\cdot \max(1,|\lambda_0|^2)$ we conclude that detected eigenvalue is not spurious.
+Analogously, for generalized eigenvalue problems we compute $\sigma_r(\lambda_0A_1+A_0)$, where $r=\nrank(\lambda A_1+A_0)$.
+We perform $n_t = 1000$ runs of the algorithm with different perturbation matrices and count how many times $n_s$ it was successful.
+Then, the empirical probability that the algorithm finds all simple finite eigenvalues of a given singular problem is computed as $p = n_s/n_t$.